doctorfree/MirrorCommand/README.md

 significantly from those tested may require changes to the module positions, layout, and geometry.

-The installation package format is Debian so the automated installation and configuration is limited to systems that support the Debian packaging format.
+MirrorCommand installation packages are available in both the Debian packaging format and the RPM packaging format so the automated installation is available for all systems that support Debian or RPM packaging formats.
-However, it should deploy on most Debian based Linux environments.
+That's most Linux environments.

 ## Installation